UCI-GDIM31/class-activities-chengzi3277/README.md

   _isGrounded is a member variable of type boolean, used to track whether the character is on the ground.And the code will call a method to check When both the player click space and the cat is "isgrounded" , the if statement will be ture.
 And the last code  means when the cat start jumping the 'isgrounded' will be false, it limits jump of cat.

 2. tablet 19
- ball and cat need rigidbody because they need phyiscal body when the cat hit the ball. the goal don't need a phyiscal body and it will check trigger because it need to record when the ball pass through the goal. during I add the component I find that the cat is floating on the sky. and the problem of this bug is that the size of collidor is too large after i edit the size the collider the cat will not floating.
+ ball and cat need rigidbody because they need phyiscal body when the cat hit the ball. the goal don't need a phyiscal body and it will check trigger because it need to record when the ball pass through the goal. during I add the component I find that the cat is floating on the sky. and the problem of this bug is that the size of collidor is too large after i edit the size the collider the cat will not floating

+### w5

+ 1. Why use transform.Translate() in Unity?

+ We use transform.Translate() to move a GameObject.
+It changes the object’s position in the game, making it move smoothly each frame.

+ 2.
+What method(s) does this class need?
+Should it be something that Unity provides (like Start(), Update(), or a collision method), or one you write?
+Start and update methods should be provided by Unity.
+The methods should include move to target (for deer it should also be provided by unity AI navi mesh), play animation and a collision method to prevent object pass through each others.

+What should the method(s) do?
+The methods should direct gameObjects to do what they purpose.
+For example direct the deer to the right place and play correct animation for each animals.

 ## Open-Source Assets
 ### W1